m-sharpe/wicked-problems/README.md

 ![](POP15.png)

-Similar to plot #1, urban areas are shown as highly populated, this plot does though, demonstrate the location of important roads, as you can see population spikes in vein-like patterns
+Similar to plot #1, urban areas are shown as highly populated, this plot does, though, demonstrate the location of important roads, as you can see population spikes in vein-like patterns

 ![](diffmeans.png)